 - Great Britain: Demand tariffs range from 6.59 €/kW in the North Scotland to 30.05 €/kW in the Central London zone.
 The weighted average TNUoS demand tariff is around 23.50 €/kW.
-The contribution from BSUoS charges has not been included. - France: Charges corresponding to the "220-150" voltage level (highest voltage level with statistically representative data). - Greece: The 2011 tariffs have been estimated because the System Services part has components (for example the cost recovery, reserves) that are calculated ex post.
-The estimation of these values was based on the 2010 values.
-Transmission losses are paid by those who inject energy in the transmission system (generators and importers), however an estimated cost has been included here for comparison purposes. - Italy: This figure includes the component to remunerate Terna for dispatching activities and an estimation for the year 2011 of the most relevant components of system services which are invoiced ex post as better explained in Country remarks at page 18. - Norway: based on estimations. - Spain: System services and losses are not included in the transmission tariff as they are recovered in the energy price in the market.
+The contribution from BSUoS charges has not been included. - France: Charges corresponding to the "220-150" voltage level (highest voltage level with statistically representative data). - Greece: Transmission losses are paid by those who inject energy in the transmission system (generators and importers), however an estimated cost has been included here for comparison purposes. - Italy: This figure includes the pass through components (some of which are calculate ex post and other ones calculated ex ante) of system services charge and the component to remunerate Terna for dispatching activities (DIS) as detailed in the graph "Components of transmission tariffs" in the following pages. - Spain: System services and losses are not included in the transmission tariff as they are recovered in the energy price in the market.
 They have been included only for comparison purposes.
-Data for system services and losses are the same as in 2010 because estimation is not available.
-The access tariff taken approved for the first three months of 2011.